CORROSION RESISTANT FASTENERS OF ALL TYPES

 Stainless steel is highly corrosion resistant yet less expensive than bronze, brass, or aluminum which makes it an attractive choice.
-However, stainless steel fasteners are only slightly stronger than unharded Grade 2 steel fasteners.
+However, stainless steel fasteners are only slightly stronger than unhardened Grade 2 steel fasteners.
 Type 304 Stainless is the most common and least expense, but Type 316 offers better corrosion resistance.
 We have developed a proprietary chrome formula called Eagle Shield™ we apply over 18-8 stainless steel.
 Click the link below for details.

-Galling, or seizing up during applicaiton, is a known issue with stainless steel fasteners.
+Galling, or seizing up during application, is a known issue with stainless steel fasteners.
 As a solution, we recommend using stainless steel bolts with silicon bronze nuts.
 Our customers have reported great success in the field with this combination.

 Bronze, or silicon bronze, has superior corrosion resistance to stainless steel and has a high strength.
 Silicon bronze is used less often due to its high cost.